 When I looked up from between her thighs, I caught her eyes with mine and felt a recognition — she was nervous too.
 Though we were practically strangers, it elicited a point of intimacy, of connection.
 Without saying anything, I reached out and grabbed her hand and gave it a gentle squeeze.

 Then I grabbed her hips and kissed her cunt like it were her lips.
 Like it was the delicious makeout session I first experienced as a teenager.
 As I sucked on her clit she squeezed back — hard — with a moan.

 "I find the erotic such a kernel within myself," Lorde writes.
-"When released from its intense and constrained pellet, it flows through and colours my life with a kind of energy that heightens and sensitises and strengthens all my experience."
+"When released from its intense and constrained pellet, it flows through and colors my life with a kind of energy that heightens and sensitizes and strengthens all my experience."

 To be new at something again was a joy I wasn't expecting.
 A thrill quickly replaced my embarrassment.
 Even thinking about her vulva as a cunt felt like reclamation.
 I rubbed the hard consonants against my teeth.
 I felt strong in my softness, letting go of the desire to control the outcome — to enjoy.

 When we consider pleasure in the context of the erotic, we expect the orgasmic.
 But joy can look like sunlight hitting the corner of your bedroom as you wake.
 Those first few minutes when one foot is in dreamland and the other is in the possibilities of reality — that time of day when joy looks like hope.

 Looking back on my time in that bedroom, I wish I could tell my younger self that there is no ideal time to be ready for new sexual experiences.
 And that the elusive "lesbian sex" is just a catch-all category made up by the porn industry and can be so much more than its heterosexual counterparts.
 Because, frankly, most people don't know what to think about sex that doesn't involve a penis.